 Budget-friendly strategies to start a beauty business

-Advantages of a founder-led brand
+The power of a founder-led brand

-Episode 91: The brand mission of indie founder Sandra Velasquez.
+Episode 91: The brand mission of indie founder Sandra Velasquez

-Episode 107: Naughty Alchemist: graduate brand story.
+Episode 107: Naughty Alchemist: graduate & indie brand story

-Your niche is your selling point
+Your niche is your strength

-While the graduates in our case studies above are from different countries and very different backgrounds, they all have one thing in common: brands that are distinct in their markets.
-Nopalera is a Mexican-heritage brand loud and proud, elevating Latinx products and entrepreneurs; The Glowcery is based on natural superfood ingredients and inspired by the fruit and vegetables in our groceries; and Naughty Alchemist highlights the value of ingredient transparency as its founder formulates “open-kitchen” style in view of her beauty salon customers.
-Each has found a niche and infused it with their own personal passion.
-And they all started their beauty businesses at home.
+Nopalera is a Mexican-heritage brand loud and proud, elevating Latino products and entrepreneurs.
+The Glowcery is based on natural superfood ingredients and inspired by the fruit and vegetables in our groceries.
+Naughty Alchemist highlights the value of ingredient transparency as its founder formulates an “open-kitchen” style in view of her beauty salon customers.

 Research your market

-Episode 127: From indie beauty idea to selling 500 eye creams.
+Episode 127: From indie beauty idea to selling 500 eye creams

-Behind the scenes in our students’ labs.
+Behind the scenes in our students’ labs

-Beginner’s guide to setting up a home lab.
+Beginner’s guide to setting up a home lab

-Good manufacturing practice – a must
+Good manufacturing practice (GMP)

 Do I need a licence to sell skincare products?